Welcome to the CEU By Net Website! This Is Our External Links, Resources, and Downloads Page.

 Health.
 Many of our nation's most vulnerable children and families do not have access to good, affordable health care and health services.
 The Casey Foundation believes that these conditions can be fixed, improving all families' health and their ability to contribute in the worlds of school, work, and the community.

 Juvenile Justice.
-The Casey Foundation's juvenile justice reform agenda is designed to improve the odds that delinquent youth can make successful transitions to adulthood, primarily by reforming juvenile justice system so that they lock up fewer youth, rely more on proven, family-focused interventions, and create opportunities for positive youth development.
+The Casey Foundation's juvenile justice reform agenda is designed to improve the odds that delinquent youth can make successful transitions to adulthood, primarily by reforming the juvenile justice system to incarcerate fewer youth, rely more upon proven, family-focused interventions, and create opportunities for positive youth development.

 Special Interest Areas.
 The Casey Foundation is raising national awareness about the issues facing particular groups of disadvantaged families who face even tougher odds than most.
 These families face hurdles that make economic self-sufficiency and long-term success especially difficult to achieve."

 The Center for Health Care Strategies (CHCS) is a nonprofit health policy resource center dedicated to improving the quality and cost-effectiveness of health care services for low-income populations and people with chronic illnesses and disabilities.
 We work directly with states and federal agencies, health plans, and providers to develop innovative programs that better serve people with complex and high-cost health care needs.

 CHCS's national activities focus on three core priorities (quoted from their website):